Kaweees/kiwi-torch/README.md

 Additionally, if you wish to utilize the GPU acceleration features, you will need to have [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) or [Apple Metal](https://developer.apple.com/metal/cpp/) installed on your machine.

-you will need a C++ compiler that supports C++13, and a CUDA compatible GPU if you wish to use the CUDA acceleration features.

 ### Installation

 To get a local copy of the project up and running on your machine, follow these simple steps: